architdatar/quick-git-tutorial/tutorial_part_II.md

 Here are two cases related to our project where that might be useful:

 1. *Feature development*: Say you were developing a cool new app idea but aren't finished with it yet.
-You don't yet wish to share it with others.
-Now, you had to modify your previous idea and share it with someone else.
+You don't yet wish to merge it with the main code.

     How do you do it?
 Develop your new idea on a separate branch and then merge it with the main one when you feel ready.